thundergnat/Prime-Factor/README.md

 BUGS

-Not very fast for large integers.
-Probably best to restrict it to integers < 2^32.
+Not very fast for very large integers.

 This would probably be better as a CORE function but until it arrives, this is available.

 AUTHOR

-Adapted from code on L<http://rosettacode.org/wiki/Prime_decomposition>
-originally by TimToady with code modifications from Grondilu
+Adapted from code code from Damien Conways "On the Shoulders of Giants" presentation at YAPC::NA 2016 and Wikipedia "Pollard's rho algorithm".

 Stephen Schulze (often seen lurking on #perl6 IRC as thundergnat)